Join the club! Subscribe Here

 For all methods of storage, be sure to cool the lemon bars completely before cooling, this will help you avoid too much moisture being trapped, which will cause sogginess and weeping of the glaze.

-• If serving the same day, lemon bars may be left on the counter for 6 hours.
+• If serving the same day, lemon bars may be left on the counter for 6 hours, though I highly recommend serving them chilled, just like these chilled sugar cookies!

 • Store leftover lemon bars tightly covered in the fridge for 2-7 days, slice and serve when ready.